kmsrogerkim/ViT-MNIST/README.md

 # Kaggle Digit Recognizer

-This repository contains a solution for the Kaggle "Digit Recognizer" competition, utilizing a Vision Transformer (ViT) model implemented in PyTorch.
+This repository contains a solution for the Kaggle "Digit Recognizer" competition (getting started), utilizing a Vision Transformer (ViT) model implemented in PyTorch.

 ## Vision Transformer (ViT)